 So first and foremost, I was just kidding and Dharmesh is certainly not a liar.
 Far from it.
-I have a great admiration for his success, love reading his onstartups.com blog (it is in my blogroll), and I tell everyone I can about Dharmesh, his multiple success, and Hubspot.com (the king of getting your company tons of the right traffic to your doorstep!).
+I have a great admiration for his success, love reading his onstartups.com blog (it is in my blogroll), and I tell everyone I can about Dharmesh, his multiple successes, and Hubspot.com (the king of getting your company tons of the right traffic to your doorstep!).
 I had an opportunity to do business with Hubspot and these guys are awesome.
-Dharmesh, I hope you find humour (Canadian spelling for my friends down in the Bars and Stars) in this post, and if not, my apology in advance.
+Dharmesh, I hope you find humour in this post, and if not, my apology in advance.
 So why did I jokingly call him a liar?

 Well, it relates to his recent post Building Startup Sales Teams: Tips For Founders and he says he is not in or never was in Sales.
 In his view and most others he is absolutely correct, but in my view everyone is in sales and I kind of find it funny the stigma that has been bestowed upon sales as a whole (unfortunately there are idiots out there causing a few bad apples to make a nice tree look bad).
 Think about it, do you have kids?
 They are the best and most relentless salespeople in the world constantly asking parents and others for things.
 Can I have this?
 Can I have that?
 Please Mommy, please Daddy… The hall pass you are looking for from your husband or wife (hopefully a hall pass is not required) to have a night on the town with some friends, etc. That job you are looking for, that favour you are seeking from a friend, and the list goes on.
 My point is that we are constantly trying to sell ourselves onto people in personal life and in business, and Dharmesh is no different.